awsdocs/amazon-workmail-administration-guide/doc_source/lambda.md

 The event JSON includes the following data\.

 **envelope**
-The SMTP envelope of the email message, which includes the following fields:
+The envelope of the email message, which includes the following fields:
 **mailFrom**
-The **From** address in the SMTP conversation\.
-It is usually the email address of the user who sent the message\.
+The **From** address, which is usually the email address of the user who sent the message\.
 If the user sent the message as another user or on behalf of another user, the **mailFrom** field returns the email address of the user on whose behalf the email was sent, not the email address of the actual sender\.
 **recipients**
-The list of all recipient email addresses\.
+A list of recipient email addresses\.
 There is no distinction between **To**, **CC**, or **BCC**\.
+For inbound email flow rules, this list includes recipients for each domain that is part of the Amazon WorkMail organization in which the rule is created\.
+The Lambda function is invoked separately for each SMTP conversation from the sender, and the contents of the recipients field match the recipients from that SMTP conversation\.
+Recipients with external domains are not included\.

 **sender**
 The email address of the user who sent the email message on behalf of another user\.
 This field is set only when an email is sent on behalf of another user\.

 **subject**
 The email subject line\.
+Truncated when it exceeds the 256 character limit\.

 **truncated**
+Applies to the payload size, not the subject line length\.
 When `true`, the payload size exceeds the 128 KB limit, so the list of recipients is truncated in order to meet the limit\.